Rick-Man-God/wiki-official/mac-os-tutorial.md

 **Installing and Running the XEL Client**

-Go to the elastic client download directory and extract the ZIP files, enter your elastic client directory and Launch the terminal
+Go to the xel client download directory and extract the ZIP files, enter your xel client directory and Launch the terminal

 ```text